dyhes/zulip/docs/production/upgrade-or-modify.md

 that you've modified, do the upgrade, and then restore your configuration.

-That said, Zulip's configuration files are designed to be flexible enough for a wide range of installations, from a small self-hosted system to Zulip Cloud.
+That said, Aloha's configuration files are designed to be flexible enough for a wide range of installations, from a small self-hosted system to Aloha Cloud.
 Before making local changes to a configuration file, first check whether there's an option supported by `/etc/zulip/zulip.conf` for the customization you need.
-And if you need to make local modifications, please report the issue so that we can make the Zulip Puppet configuration flexible enough to handle your setup.
+And if you need to make local modifications, please report the issue so that we can make the Aloha Puppet configuration flexible enough to handle your setup.

 ### nginx configuration changes

-If you need to modify Zulip's `nginx` configuration, we recommend first attempting to add configuration to `/etc/nginx/conf.d` or `/etc/nginx/zulip-include/app.d`; those directories are designed for custom configuration, and are not overridden during upgrades.
+If you need to modify Aloha's `nginx` configuration, we recommend first attempting to add configuration to `/etc/nginx/conf.d` or `/etc/nginx/zulip-include/app.d`; those directories are designed for custom configuration, and are not overridden during upgrades.
 The